Set Current Location

 The gorgeous U.S. Botanic Garden conservatory presents botanical variety, from the desert to the tropics, along a series of calm and gently meandering paths.
 A particular waterfall and garden display the flora of the dinosaur age.
 Seasonal displays include Christmas greens and poinsettias in December and January, chrysanthemums in autumn and blooming flowers at Easter.
 A part of the United States Botanic Garden (USBG), the National Garden, was opened in October 2006 and includes the carefully-designed Butterfly Garden.

-The elegant Main Hall with its vaulted ceiling more than 90-feet high and marble floors is reminiscent of the days when railway travel was fashionable.
-Union Station opened in 1908 and fell into severe disrepair in the 1940s.
+The elegant Main Hall, with its vaulted ceiling more than 90-feet high and marble floors, is one of the most attractive features of this station.
+Union Station opened in 1908 and fell into disrepair in the 1940s.
 It underwent a monumental restoration project and reopened in 1988.
 Restaurants, including an international food court, and more than 100 specialty shops draw visitors.
 Its proximity to the Library of Congress and the U.S. Capitol make it a perfect midday stop for lunch.
 Still a working train station, Amtrak has service from here to all points in the country.